outpaddling/LPJS/README.md

     ```

     MS Windows machines can be utilized with some sort of POSIX compatibility
-    layer, such as Cygwin, MSYS2, or WSL.
+    layer, such as Cygwin or MSYS2.
 These systems have limitations and
     performance issues, however, so a virtual machine running a lightweight BSD
     or Linux system under Windows may be preferable.
 There are multiple free
     virtualization options for Windows hosts, including Hyper-V, QEMU,
     VirtualBox, and VMware.
+WSL (Windows Services for Linux) is a Hyper-V
+    based Linux VM supported by Microsoft.

 - Minimal configuration: HPC sysadmins should only be required to provide
 information that cannot be determined automatically, such as which computers